 As a part of a long-standing agreement between American University and the Mexican Ministry of Culture (Secretaría de Cultura), the Center administers the Cátedra Cultural de México Program, a collaborative arts-based initiative to promote Mexican arts and culture.
-In coordination with the Mexican Cultural Institute of Washington, DC, the National Fund for Culture and Arts (FONCA) selects distinguished Mexican artists to visit the AU community, deliver public lectures, and engage faculty and experts in the DC-metro area.
+In coordination with the Mexican Cultural Institute of Washington, DC, the National Fund for Culture and the Arts (FONCA) selects distinguished Mexican artists to visit the AU community, deliver public lectures, and engage faculty and experts in the DC-metro area.
 American University joins an exclusive list of seven universities that partner with this Mexican government program, among them Brown, Harvard, Princeton, the City College of New York, the University of California system, the University of Leeds (UK), and the University of Chicago.